jckett/Weather-API/README.md

 # Launch

 Built in Python, this program can be run from any Python IDE.
-The user will need to acquire their own OpenWeaterApp API from [their website](https://openweathermap.org/api)
+The user will need to acquire their own OpenWeaterApp API, which you can obtain from [their website](https://openweathermap.org/api)